Best practices for Box at IU

 Collaborating and sharing files

 Box is a powerful collaboration platform, and has many features to simplify sharing and working with others.
 You can share files using two distinct methods, inviting collaborators and sharing links.
-For details, see How to securely share files on Box.
+For details, see Sharing files on Box.
 The following are some additional tips for using the collaboration option.

 Accepting collaboration invites

 You may not wish to be part of every collaboration to which you are invited, and you can make accepting such invites a conscious decision.
-To revise this setting, click the gear icon in the screen's upper right and select.
+To revise this setting, click your name in the upper right and select.
 From the tab, in the "Collaborating on Content" section, uncheck .
 You will receive collaboration invites by email, and can choose which to accept.
 Pending invites will also appear at the top of your main Box page.

 When creating and accepting collaborations, it is important to consider how long the collaboration will last and how long you will need access to the files.
 If you are the owner of the collaboration folder, have a plan for if and when the collaboration will end and how you will inform your collaborators of that.
 Collaborations may end when you choose to end them, or when you leave the university and your Box at IU account is disabled.